tw-bc-group/TWallet/README.md

 ## Reminding

-<p color="red">The codebase follows the BSD 3-Clause License.
+<p style="color: darkred;">The codebase follows the BSD 3-Clause License.
 Please do not package and upload this code to the application market at will!</p>